 On my last night in Sydney, I visited Nhat Tan with the food club of two local friends.
 This place is the very definition of cheap and cheerful: at $20 for a tasty meal (all dishes were shared; there were 7 of us), it represented fantastic value.

-I didn’t do my usual trick and take notes with my meal.
-I so wish I had.
-I still recall the stand-out dish.
-It was a bowl of vegetarian noodle soup.
+I didn’t do my usual trick and take notes with my meal — and I so wish I had — but I still recall the stand-out dish: it was a bowl of vegetarian noodle soup.
+My first-ever pho, as it turns out.
 Our waiter (and, I presumed, owner) informed us that the spicy vegetable stock for this clear soup was made on premises by his wife, and I was talked out of asking for the recipe by my friends.
-Now I wish that I had asked for it.
+Now I wish that I had.